How to Develop an Effective EVP

 What size of company needs an EVP?

-About 10 to 12 is where Red Branch Media itself was not too long ago.
-And now we’re about double that.
+About 10 to 12 is where Red Branch Media was not too long ago.
+And now we’re about to double that.
 But what happens is your EVP develops naturally as you learn what you’re already giving people.
-So we recently went through something that helped us define our values.
+So, we recently went through something that helped us define our values.
 I think an EVP is kind of necessary when you get into starting to manage performance.
-So it affects a lot of things down the road, whether it’s compensation models, performance management, retention, recruiting.
+So, it affects a lot of things down the road, whether it’s compensation models, performance management, retention, or recruiting.
 All of those things are affected by the EVP.
-However, I would say your same counsel is important.
-They’re going to see what their EVP is soon enough anyway.
+However, I would say your same counsel is essential.
+They’re going to see what their EVP is soon enough, anyway.
 So the answer to your question is about 15, 20, and the answer to their question is, just keep an eye on it.
 Don’t be ignorant of the fact that you are actively now, as your company is growing, developing an employee value proposition.
-And I’ll give you just a quick example of how we saw that happen at the Red Branch Media, where it became very clear very quickly, even when there were just, 7 or 8 of us, that one of the values was going to be accountability.
-That’s just a huge value within our corporation, not just… Our corporation, ha, ha, ha…our company, because they are accountable to me, my employees are, and I’m accountable to them.
+And I’ll give you just a quick example of how we saw that happen at the Red Branch Media, where it became very clear very quickly, even when there were just 7 or 8 of us, that one of the values was going to be accountability.
+That’s just an immense value within our corporation, not just… Our corporation, ha, ha, ha…our company, because they are accountable to me, my employees are, and I’m responsible to them.
 We have issues with various clients or vendors or anything like that.

-We do have a step by step approach.
+We do have a step-by-step approach.
 I will say that there are a lot of really good models out there.
-We’ve used models from all of the big thinkers, to help our clients when they want to develop an EVP.
-Because in some cases, it will be a startup.
+We’ve used models from all big thinkers to help our clients when they want to develop an EVP.
+Because, in some cases, it will be a startup.
 So we have to go in and talk to each of their employees.
-We have to talk to leadership at the company and say, “Okay, what do you think the values are?”
+We have to speak with leadership at the company and say, “Okay, what do you think the values are?”
 Then we turn around and ask the same question of employees, “What do you think the values are?”
 So that’s one approach.
-Another approach might be a large corporation that has existed for a very long time and is looking to move into maybe new areas.
+Another approach might be a large corporation that has existed for a long time and is looking to move into maybe new areas.
 I’m doing a case study around that shortly in SourceCon to say, “Hey, you know, what works in the Midwest may not work on the coasts or what have you.”
-So that’s another model that we sort of follow.
+So that’s another model that we follow.

 And then there’s a third model which is to say, “Okay, we’ve never paid very much attention to employer brand, we know we need to.
 We have a problem.”
-This is usually when there’s an issue within the organization, high turnover or, you know, bad reviews or whatever, and then we take a step by step.
+This is usually when there’s an issue within the organization, high turnover, bad reviews, or whatever, and then we take a step-by-step.
 It’s more of a tactical approach.
-We do the surveys and we do the anecdotal talks, but then we make sure to also start improving things tactically so they can see movement.
-Because one of the big issues when people start tackling their EVP or their employer brand, is that they don’t see enough movement quickly enough, and then they abandon the project, leaving employees even more embittered and frustrated.
+We do the surveys and the anecdotal talks, but then we also make sure to start improving things tactically so they can see movement.
+One of the big issues, when people start tackling their EVP or their employer brand, is that they don’t know enough movement quickly enough, and then they abandon the project, leaving employees even more embittered and frustrated.

-Another typical pitfall, I would say, is only considering the white collar headquarters’ opinions when you’re rebuilding your employer brand.
-And this is particularly true in manufacturing or industrial or even some companies like pharmaceuticals.
+Another typical pitfall, I would say, is only considering the white-collar headquarters’ opinions when you’re rebuilding your employer brand.
+This is particularly true in manufacturing, industrial, and even some companies like pharmaceuticals.
 So we only think about the office jobs and not the scientists or the foremen or the plant supervisors, and those people really are the line managers.
 They’re the ones who are out there doing a big chunk of the work that, again, affects your bottom line.
 It’s not just sales or marketing or accounting or HR.
-And so, often, when I go in to survey people or when Red Branch wants to line up anecdotal interviews, I’ll get a lot of white-collar, high-level people, and that’s great.
-We do want their perspectives, because traditionally, they’ve been there quite a long time, and they have a unique historical long-term view.
-But it’s also really important to get, ‘what does the receptionist think?
+And so, often, when I go in to survey people or when Red Branch wants to line up anecdotal interviews, I’ll get many white-collar, high-level people, and that’s great.
+We do want their perspectives because, traditionally, they’ve been there quite a long time, and they have a unique historical long-term view.
+But it’s also imperative to get, ‘what does the receptionist think?
 How is the associate branch manager doing’.

-How can we measure return on investment on a good EVP?
+How can we measure the return on investment on a good EVP?

-I don’t think you can measure return on investment on a good EVP.
-An EVP is, by itself..
-Like, records on a record player.
-So the middle part of the record, it tells you the name of the record and all of the songs on the record, but it’s not really playable, right?
-So the needle only goes to that little space.
+I don’t think you can measure the return on investment on a good EVP.
+An EVP is, by itself.
+Like records on a record player.
+So the middle part of the record tells you the name of the record and all of the songs on the record, but it’s not really playable, right?
+So, the needle only goes to that little space.
 That’s kind of what the EVP is.
-It tells you what we’re doing, it makes a promise, but it’s the employer branding campaigns and marketing that actually makes that happen.
-So managers have to make that happen.
-But to answer your question with employer brand instead of EVP, I would say retention numbers and hiring numbers.
-If those aren’t changed, those bottom lines, rear ends and seats, employees that are happy and engaged…I wouldn’t say happy and engaged are synonyms.
+It tells you what we’re doing, and it makes a promise, but it’s the employer branding campaigns and marketing that actually make that happen.
+So, managers have to make that happen.
+But to answer your question about employer brand instead of EVP, I would say retention numbers and hiring numbers.
+If those aren’t changed, those bottom lines, rear ends, and seats, employees that are happy and engaged…I wouldn’t say happy and engaged are synonyms.
 But employees that are engaged, employees that are sticking around, those are the numbers that I would truly measure employer brand by.
 And I really, honestly think everyone should.

-Which companies who have got good EVP could we all learn from?
+Which companies that have good EVP could we all learn from?

 A company that I feel has a good EVP is American Airlines.
-And I say this simply because you asked the thing about the USP, and of course, people complain about airlines all the time, and they’re always ticked off because this is late and that’s late and they lost my bag.
-But what you can see from the employees on the inside is that they really, really feel valued, appreciate where they work.
-Nike is another great place that really takes care of their people, that really makes them feel valued, and focuses on really trying to bring that employer brand home.
+And I say this simply because you asked the thing about the USP, and of course, people complain about airlines all the time, and they’re always ticked off because this is late, and that’s late, and they lost my bag.
+However, what you can see from the employees on the inside is that they feel valued and appreciated where they work.
+Nike is another great place that really takes care of its people, makes them feel valued, and focuses on trying to bring that employer brand home.
 Southwest Airlines is another one.
-There was a kerfuffle two or three years ago where you heard about an employee being kind of ticked off at Southwest.
-But literally, in all the times that it’s been part of my presence and that I’ve heard presentations from people that work there and talk to people that work there, people have been extremely happy, extraordinarily happy to go to work.
-So I would say that is a very excellent example.
+There was a kerfuffle two or three years ago where you heard about an employee being ticked off at Southwest.
+But literally, in all the times that it’s been part of my presence and that I’ve heard presentations from people that work there and talk to people that work there, people have been extremely happy, pleased to go to work.
+So I would say that is an excellent example.

-An employer brand that I think that is not at all flashy but really treats their workers right is Aldi.
-It’s a chain of supermarkets, they also own Trader Joe’s, and I’m sure that they also treat their Trader Joe’s people very wonderfully.
-But small things like their register workers can sit down, and they’re paid a fair and equitable wage, and they’re always willing to help.
-And that really does translate into when I, as a consumer, go in there, you get a really great feeling of these people are happy to be here, they’re not overworked, they’re not overburdened.
+An employer brand that I think is not at all flashy but really treats its workers right is Aldi.
+It’s a chain of supermarkets.
+They also own Trader Joe’s, and I’m sure that they also treat their Trader Joe’s people very wonderfully.
+But small things like their register workers can sit down, and they’re paid a fair and equitable wage and always willing to help.
+And that really does translate into when I, as a consumer, go in there, you get a great feeling of these people being happy to be here; they’re not overworked, they’re not overburdened.
 I would compare and contrast that with, say, a Walmart, where it feels very different when you walk into the store.

 How do you see EVP developing over the next few years?

-Follow Maren on Twitter @MarenHogan and be sure to subscribe to the Employer Branding Podcast.
+Follow Maren on Twitter @MarenHogan and subscribe to the Employer Branding Podcast.

 STAY CONNECTED.